Empire Tract: History

 In the 1930s, United States president Herbert Hoover operated "extensive farming property" on the Empire Tract.
 In 1936, the Hoover Ranch, supervised by his son Allan Hoover, was the site of a "shooting affray" in which two men were killed in a dispute over wages for beets.
 Between 1931 and 1938, much of the island was devoted to farming sugar beets.
 By the 1950s, planting on the Empire Tract involved asparagus; a lawsuit involving 813 acres of asparagus farmland was filed in 1955.

 In 1955, levee failures on the Empire Tract and nearby Venice Island would cause both to flood; while 75 men were working on the islands at the time, 73 were successfully evacuated by the Army with amphibious vehicles, and two were picked up in helicopters.

 In the late 20th century, natural gas deposits were discovered underneath several Delta islands (such as the Union Island gas field and the Rio Vista gas field).
 The Union Oil Company of California drilled a 9400 ft exploratory well on the Empire Tract in September 1964, but failed to find oil.
-The next year, the Signal Oil and Gas Company drilled another well.
+The next year, the Signal Oil and Gas drilled another well.
 By 1973, the Union Oil Company was leasing land in the Empire Tract area to extract natural gas.

 In 2008, The Modesto Bee published an analysis of the Delta area's subsidence, which gave projections for elevations in the year 2100.
 The Empire Tract was expected to have the lowest elevation of any island or tract in the Delta, at around 30 ft below sea level.
 In 2012, a water treatment plant was finished to divert water from the San Joaquin River for use in farming the Empire Tract; construction had begun in 1996.